Epidemiologic Research

 Why is epidemiologic research important?

-Epidemiologic research provide valuable insight into health trends and risks for workers and the public at large.
+Epidemiologic research provides valuable insight into health trends and risks for workers and the public at large.
 ORISE researchers have kept in step as DOE operations and worker health assessment needs have evolved over time.
-Since the early 1990s, ORISE epidemiologists have concentrated on building and maintaining worker health registries to support medical surveillance, health risk assessments and morbidity studies.
+Since the early 1990s, ORISE epidemiologists have concentrated on building and maintaining worker health registries to support medical surveillance, health risk assessments, and morbidity studies.

 • Study design and implementation